 - Social Security Number (so we can run credit)

 - License Number or Application Number – Contractors can look up their status here

 - Phone Number and Email

-Once approved, we need a signed application that includes an indemnity agreement and that’s it.
-Most applications are approved and issued in minutes.
-In some cases, the bond can even be filed with the state electronically.
-We work with 25+ bond companies and have options for all circumstances.
+If a contractor chooses to go with this option, we need a signed application that includes an indemnity agreement and that is it.
+Most applications are still approved and issued in minutes.
+In some cases, the license bond can even be filed with the state electronically.

 Newly Licensed California Contractors